Synerty/peek-mobile-theme/docs/generic_sections/information_screen/information_screen.rst

 Information Section
 ===================

+The Information Section shows useful plugin related descriptions, information and / or instructions.
+This can include data from other plugins.

-The Information Section is used as a landing page to show useful information before presenting Plugin Screens.
-The useful information can include a plugin description and information from other plugins relevant to the plugin.
+Ideally the Information Section is used as the landing page before presenting the plugin screens.
+It could be used throughout a plugin if required.

-Any plugin Screen will be able to use the :code:`.peek-information-section` attributes.

 .. image:: ./information_screen.web.jpg
    :align: center

+The Information Section should provide the Peek App user any relevant information needed to use a plugin.

+Uses:

+*  Initial landing page

+*  Sub section landing page (instructions for part of a plugin that may function differently)

+Any plugin Screen will be able to use the :code:`.peek-information-section` attributes.

 Classes